-- 45. The Trust ICT Manager is responsible for ensuring that there are effective back up procedures for the system.
-Data is backed up on a suitable medium or server and the copies stored in a secure place (in a fireproof container) and back-up copies are taken on at least a daily basis, for the legacy system Resource.
-Data is backed up to the cloud for the new PS Financials system, security of which is the responsibility of the Trust ICT Manager. - 46.
-The disaster recovery plan explains what to do in the event of loss of accounting facilities or financial data.
+44. The Trust ICT Manager is responsible for ensuring that there are effective back up

+45. The disaster recovery plan explains what to do in the event of loss of accounting facilities or financial data.
 Copies are held in the fireproof container, or offsite.